day8/re-com/README.md

 ## Are You Sure You Want To Be Here?

 We are browser-tech neophytes, who've only spent a year with HTML5, javascript, ClojureScript, and reactive programming.
-We're actually disgruntled refuges from Flash/Flex and before that kingdoms like QT, MFC, Smalltalk and Interviews.
-As you can imagine, we've accumulated a lot of papercuts developing this library, and there's every chance we've made mistakes of both design and implementation.
+We're actually displaced refuges from Flash/Flex and, before that, kingdoms like QT, MFC, Smalltalk and Interviews.
+As you can imagine, we've accumulated a phalanx of papercuts developing this library, and there's every chance we've made mistakes in both design and implementation.

 For example, having the substrate of React and Reagent bestows great benefits, for sure, but it has also posed us some serious challenges for things like Popups.
 Most javascript libs achieve popovers by adding absolutely positioned `<div>s` directly to the `<body>` element.
-But we couldn't do that - not if we wanted to stay in the GIU-as-a-function-of-the-data paradigm fostered by ClojureScript and React/Reagent reactivity.
+But we couldn't do that - not if we wanted to stay true to the GIU-as-a-function-of-the-data paradigm fostered by ClojureScript and React/Reagent reactivity.
 We've come up with (ingenious!) solutions for things like Popovers, but because of our lack of experience, there might be better ways.
 We're all ears.

 Despite our inexperience, re-com does seem to hang together fairly well, with only minor quirks.
 We're using re-com to build production systems, so we've shaken out most of the bugs.
-But it is still early days, and your usage patterns might well find other, hidden  dragons.
+But it is still early days, and your alternative usage patterns might well find other, hidden  dragons.

 ## No really, This Almost Certainly Isn't For You